Tyrell Fuimaono: 2019

 In 2019, Fuimaono signed a contract to join the Penrith Panthers after being released by South Sydney at the end of 2018.

-Fuimaono made his debut for Penrith against Parramatta in round 1 of the 2019 NRL season which ended in a 20-12 loss.
+Fuimaono made his debut for Penrith against Parramatta in round 1 of the 2019 NRL season which ended in a 20–12 loss.
 On 16 September 2019, Fuimaono was one of ten players named who were being released by the Penrith club at the end of the 2019 NRL season.

 2020

 On 7 January 2020, Fuimaono signed a two-year deal for St. George Illawarra which be applicable for the 2020 and 2021 seasons.

-In round 11 of the 2020 NRL season, he scored his first try for St. George Illawarra in a 28-24 loss to rivals Cronulla-Sutherland at Kogarah Oval.
+In round 11 of the 2020 NRL season, he scored his first try for St. George Illawarra in a 28–24 loss to rivals Cronulla-Sutherland at Kogarah Oval.

 Fuimaono played 17 games for St. George Illawarra in the 2020 NRL season as the club finished 13th on the table and missed out on the finals.

 2021

-In round 10 of the 2021 NRL season, Fuimaono was sent off in the club's 44-18 loss against Melbourne after a high tackle on Melbourne's Ryan Papenhuyzen.
+In round 10 of the 2021 NRL season, Fuimaono was sent off in the club's 44–18 loss against Melbourne after a high tackle on Melbourne's Ryan Papenhuyzen.
 On 17 May 2021, Fuimaono was suspended for five matches by the NRL judiciary for his tackle on Papenhuyzen.

 He played a total of 17 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.

 2022

-On 20 February during St. George Illawarra’s first pre-season trial match, Fuimaono was placed on report and sent to the sin-bin for a hip-drop tackle on Parramatta's Haze Dunster which ruled the player out of the entire 2022 NRL season.
+On 20 February during St. George Illawarra's first pre-season trial match, Fuimaono was placed on report and sent to the sin-bin for a hip-drop tackle on Parramatta's Haze Dunster which ruled the player out of the entire 2022 NRL season.
 Fuimaono was subsequently suspended for five matches with an early guilty plea to a grade 3 dangerous contact charge.

+Post NRL

+After being released by the Dragons, Fuimaono signed to play with the Thirroul Butchers in the Illawarra Competition.

+Statistics

 Controversy

 On 11 June 2019, Fuimaono was handed a 12-month good behaviour bond at court after pleading guilty to hindering police.
 The sentence was handed down in relation to an incident which happened in 2018 when Fuimaono tried to prevent police from arresting his cousin following a brawl on Oxford Street in Sydney's CBD.